 - Similar to the So Weird example above, The Powerpuff Girls episode "Imaginary Fiend" involves a kindergartner creating an Imaginary Friend that proceeds to wreak havoc in the classroom.
 The girls combat it by use of their own Tulpa.

-- Several people on the reliable internet have claimed to have created some, with beliefs ranging from "It's magical" to "It's a self-induced schizophrenia".
+- Several people on the internet have claimed to have created some, with beliefs ranging from "It's psychological" to "It's metaphysical."
 Tulpa.info is probably the largest website about the phenomenon.